 Those with RLS will want a mattress that is contouring but also allows you to move comfortably.
 Because those with RLS tend to move frequently throughout the night, so a mattress that is too soft could make movement difficult.
 A hybrid or an all-foam mattress with medium firmness are both excellent options for those with RLS.

 Side sleeping is widely praised as being the healthiest sleep position.
 This is good news since it is also the most popular.
-Those who prefer this position may experience several benefits such as better spinal alignment, reduced acid reflux, reduced snoring, and improved digestion.
+Those who prefer this position may experience several benefits.
+These benefits include better spinal alignment, reduced acid reflux, and reduced snoring.

-To avoid painful pressure points from forming near shoulders and hips, side sleepers will want to opt for a mattress that cushions and supports.
+To avoid painful pressure points near shoulders and hips, side sleepers will want to opt for a mattress that cushions and supports.
 A medium to medium-firm all-foam mattress is perfect for this.
-However, side sleepers will want to avoid innerspring mattresses since they don’t always provide pressure relief.
+But, side sleepers will want to avoid innerspring mattresses since they don’t always provide pressure relief.

 Read More: Best Mattress for Side Sleepers

 Back sleeping is the second most popular position and it too has some benefits.
-When sleeping on your back, body weight will be evenly distributed across the widest part of your body which eliminates pressure points.
+When sleeping on your back, body weight will be evenly distributed across the widest part of your body.
+This helps to eliminate pressure points.
 This position is also great for keeping your spin and internal organs aligned.
 But back sleeping can be dangerous for those with sleep apnea since this position encourages snoring.

-Back sleepers will want a mattress that offers an even surface and a firmness that will prevent sinking.
+Back sleepers will want a mattress that offers firm support that will prevent sinking.
 An all-foam mattress or a hybrid mattress should fit the bill.

-However, if you find it difficult to sleep in any other position, you will want to be sure to purchase a mattress that is on the firmer side.
+But, if you find it difficult to sleep in any other position, you will want to be sure to buy a mattress with a firm feel.
 A memory or latex foam mattress that is medium to medium-firm should work well.
-Because innerspring and hybrid mattresses tend to have minimal sinking, these mattresses may also help stomach sleepers.
+Hybrid mattresses tend to have minimal sinking, so these mattresses may also help stomach sleepers.